vapor/docs/4.0/docs/deploy/docker.md

 ```
 from the root directory of your app's project (the folder containing `docker-compose.yml`).

-You'll see that your app and its dependencies must be built again even if you had previously built them on your developer machine.
-They are being built in the Linux build environment Docker is using so the build artifacts from your developer machine are not reusable.
+You'll see that your app and its dependencies must be built again even if you had previously built them on your development machine.
+They are being built in the Linux build environment Docker is using so the build artifacts from your development machine are not reusable.

 When it is done, you can prove to yourself that is was successful by running
 ```shell